Receive a cancellation letter?

-Insurance companies writing property insurance in Iowa are required to put contact information for the Iowa FAIR Plan Association on all Notices of Cancellation.
+Insurance companies writing property insurance in Iowa are required to put contact information about the Iowa FAIR Plan Association on all Notices of Cancellation.

 Not necessarily.
-It probably depends on the reason for the cancellation.
-If you are being canceled for nonpayment of premium you may be able to get the policy reinstated if you are able to make a premium payment within the grace period provided.
-If you are being canceled for another reason you may or may not be able to get the policy reinstated.
+It depends on the reason for the cancellation.
+If you are being canceled for nonpayment of premium you may be able to have your policy reinstated by making a premium payment within the grace period.
+If you are being canceled for other reasons you may be able to get the policy reinstated.
 Ask your agent if similar coverage is available with another company.

 The Iowa FAIR Plan Association (Plan) should be considered a last resort when seeking property insurance coverage.
-The Plan’s policies generally provide less coverage than most standard market companies.
+The Plan’s policies provide basic Fire, Lightning, Wind, and Hail coverage which is generally less coverage than most standard market companies.